Biologic research and development centers of Salubris are located in Maryland, US, and Chengdu and Suzhou in China.

 Recombinant SeV-hFGF2/dF Injection

-- The first gene therapy project to start clinical trials in the world, in synchronization with Phase I clinical trials in China, Phase II clinical trials in Japan and Phase I clinical trials in Australia.
+- Gene therapy project to start clinical trials, in synchronization with Phase I clinical trials in China, Phase II clinical trials in Japan and Phase I clinical trials in Australia.